GSM Launched Electric Taxi Service In Laos, Aiming To Promote Green Mobility In Southeast Asia

-(MENAFN- Media OutReach Newswire) VIENTIANE, LAOS - Media OutReach - 9 November 2023 - Vietnam's (GSM) has launched its pure electric taxi service in Vientiane, Laos, under the brand name "Xanh SM".
-Expanding into the first foreign market marks a step further in GSM's "Go Green Global" strategy to establish itself as an international electric mobility services provider and promote the adoption of green mobility beyond borders.
+VIENTIANE, LAOS - Media OutReach - 9 November 2023 - Vietnam's (GSM) has launched its pure electric taxi service in Vientiane, Laos, under the brand name 'Xanh SM'.
+Expanding into the first foreign market marks a step further in GSM's 'Go Green Global' strategy to establish itself as an international electric mobility services provider and promote the adoption of green mobility beyond borders.

 Opening ceremony of Xanh SM electric taxi in Laos.